Why is Change so Hard?

 To begin with, the desire for change is usually driven by negative emotions.
 We don’t like ourselves for being overweight, for smoking, or for snapping at our spouse.
 Yet to contemplate changing those behaviours we tend to look at ourselves through a negative filter – and who wants to do that!
-Then there’s our tendency to look at change in an all or nothing fashion.
-We want change so badly that we seek to make it happen in its entirety and overnight – something that is bound to lead to failure.
-And as failure can be difficult to digest, we give up before we’ve barely begun.
-Lastly, we may have all the drive in the world to change but if the tools we need to make it happen aren’t at our disposal we haven’t got a hope of success (after all, who is going to eat a more healthy diet when they don’t have vegetables in their fridge?).
+Then there’s our tendency to look at change in an all-or-nothing fashion.
+We want change so badly, we seek to make it happen in its entirety, and overnight – something bound to lead to failure.
+As failure can be difficult to digest, we give up before we’ve barely begun.
+Lastly, we may have all the drive in the world to change, but if the tools we need to make it happen aren’t at our disposal we haven’t got a hope of success (after all, who is going to eat a more healthy diet when they don’t have vegetables in their fridge?).

 change